dorklyorg/dorkly/tasks.md

 - [ ] Terraform: github repo: set up protected branch + pull request checks
 - [ ] yaml files validation: warn if flag is defined in the project but not an environment
 - [ ] yaml files validation: error if flag is defined in an environment but not in the project
-- [ ] yaml files validation: error if env flag type does not match project flag type (ie 'true' for a rollout flag)
+- [x] yaml files validation: error if env flag type does not match project flag type (ie 'true' for a rollout flag).
+This will fail yaml unmarshaling.

 ### Maybe not required for MVP:
 - [ ] Consider enabling configuring ld-relay client context (aka goals endpoint): https://github.com/launchdarkly/ld-relay/blob/1adf0dde5b11343d3bdf011c86e3f7116c4960fc/internal/relayenv/js_context.go#L7